Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 Our Recommendations

-For retirement planning & long-term investing, Acorns is the best of the three.
+For retirement planning and long-term investing, Acorns is the strongest of the three.

-Investors with small amounts to deposit should head to Citi Self Invest for taxable brokerage accounts.
-For IRAs and/or automated accounts, we would skip all three and go with Fidelity.
+If you have a small amount to start with, Citi Self Invest is a better pick for a taxable brokerage account.
+For IRAs and/or automated accounts, we would skip all three and choose Fidelity instead.

-We recommend an investment-advisory account at Acorns or Citi Wealth Builder for beginners.
+Beginners may want an advisory-style account at Acorns or Citi Wealth Builder.

 Result